Association football tactics and skills: General principles

-In general, offences and defences will have opposite interests in terms of positioning during play: While defences want to close the distance to the offense and keep a tight gap to the nearest offensive players, offenses want to create space for a play away from defensive pressure.

 Substitutions

-In FIFA competitive 11-a-side matches, teams are allowed to make up to five substitutions during the game.
-The rules of the competition state that all players and substitutes be named before kick-off and anyone not named in the starting lineup who takes to the field of play is considered a substitution.
+In FIFA 11-a-side competitive fixtures, teams are allowed to substitute up to five players during games.
+The rules of the competition state that all players and substitutes shall be named before kick-off and anyone not named in the starting lineup who takes to the field of play is considered a substitution.
 In non-competitive matches, the use of substitutes must be determined before the match begins, except in friendly international matches, where no more than six substitutes may be brought on.

 The most tired players are generally substituted, but only if their substitutes are well trained to fill in the same role, or if the formation is transformed at the same time to accommodate for the substitution.

 Coaches often refrain from substituting defensive players in order not to disrupt the defensive posture of the team.
 Instead, they often replace ineffective attackers or unimaginative midfielders in order to freshen up the attacking posture and increase their chances of scoring.

 For a team that is losing a game, a fresh striker can bring more benefit in circumventing an opposed defence line composed of relatively tired players.
 For a team that is winning a game, a fresh midfielder or a defender can bring more benefit in strengthening the defence against the opposition's attackers (who may be fresh substitutes themselves).
-In this situation, it is usually imaginative attacking flair players who are replaced by tough-tackling defensive midfielders or defenders.
+In this situation, for the winning team, it is usually imaginative attacking flair players who are replaced by tough-tackling defensive midfielders or defenders.

 Injured players may also need to be substituted.
 For each injured player who must be substituted, the team loses one more opportunity to influence things later in the game to their favour.

 Attacking tactics

-A consideration that all teams have to make when in possession of the ball, is what degree of risk-taking to impose on attack.
+One consideration that teams have to make when in possession of the ball, is what degree of risk-taking to impose on attack.
 Playing with lower margins may constitute higher reward, but is also associated with higher risks, as defensive sides can exploit transitions to their favour with a counter-attacking style of play.
 Higher margins means more security in ball control, but may also lead to longer periods of play without creating scoring chances.
 Association football offense requires high levels of anticipation skills in all its participating players, as a lot of decisions have to be made before the actual attacking play is made.